bibekjoshi01/nepali-toolkit/README.md

 # Nepali Toolkit

-- All Required Nepali Utilities for your python application.

-Python package for Nepali phone, postal code, PAN, citizenship, and date validations.
+**Nepali Toolkit** is a Python package that provides a collection of utilities for working with Nepali data, calender, locations, digits, dates, and more.

+## Features

+- Convert between Nepali and English digits
+- Work with Nepali locations, districts, municipalities, wards.

 ## Installation